Table of Contents

 Solomon uses an illustration to emphasize his instruction (ch.
 7).
-He speaks of a woman who had roamed the streets looking for a victim and once she finds him, “She persuades him with the greatness of her teachings; with her smooth lips she compels him.
+He speaks of the immoral woman who had roamed the streets looking for a victim and once she finds him, “She persuades him with the greatness of her teachings; with her smooth lips she compels him.
 He goes after her suddenly; like an ox to the slaughter he goes, and like a stag to the instruction of a fool, until an arrow pierces his entrails, like a bird rushing into a snare, but he does not know that it will cost him his life” (Proverbs 7:21-23).

 As for the young man in Solomon’s illustration, he is typical of many moral offenders today, who, while permitting unwise associations, having no intention at first of selling their soul to lust.
 But suddenly they find themselves in a trap from which they seem powerless to escape.
 These, should have successfully repulsed the first instigation of evil.
-“Touch not; taste not; handle not” (Colossians 2:21) is the only safe course to pursue in such situations.
+The Bible teaches, “Touch not; taste not; handle not” (Colossians 2:21) is the only safe course to pursue in such situations.

 In the sermon on the mount, Jesus taught, “But I say to you that everyone who looks at a woman to lust for her has already committed adultery with her in his heart” (Matthew 5:28).
 Jesus does not say that temptation itself is sin.
 But if a person indulges in sin when he has the opportunity, that condition itself is sin.

-Many are not guided by the Holy Spirit (Genesis 6:5).
+Many are not guided by the Holy Spirit (Genesis 6:5) in their actions and pursuits.
 Therefore, when sin is strong, God’s people must make wise decisions in choosing their friends and flee from temptation (2 Timothy 2:22).
-And they should connect themselves to the Savior that the very idea of sin will be quickly pushed from their minds (2 Corinthians 10:5).
+And they should connect themselves to the Savior that the very idea of sin will be quickly pushed from their minds and rejected (2 Corinthians 10:5).